Alternatively use `pip`.

 Options:

-: Continuously monitor (refresh every 10s)--refresh-interval
+- --watch, -w: Continuously monitor (refresh every 10s)

-: Include recently completed recoveries (DONE stage)
+- --include-transitioning: Include recently completed recoveries (DONE stage)

 Examples: